MichaelWiesheu/MotorOptimization/README.md

-# This is a code snapshot to the publication "Combined Parameter and Shape Optimization of Electric Machines with Isogeometric Analysis"
+# Ccode snapshot to the publication "Combined Parameter and Shape Optimization of Electric Machines with Isogeometric Analysis"
 - Published with Springer on 21.09.2024
 - Online link: https://link.springer.com/article/10.1007/s11081-024-09925-0